 In December 2016, we and RGC entered into a strategic relationship with Oaktree Capital Management, L.P. ("Oaktree").
 Oaktree is a leading global alternative investment management firm with expertise in credit strategies.
 The firm was formed in 1995 by a group of individuals who had been investing together since the mid-1980s in high yield bonds, convertible securities, distressed debt, real estate, control investments and listed equities.
-As of December 31, 2017, Oaktree comprises over 900 employees in Los Angeles (headquarters), New York, Stamford, Houston, London, Paris, Frankfurt, Dubai, Hong Kong, Tokyo, Singapore, Seoul, Beijing, Shanghai and Sydney.
-Oaktree has 35 portfolio managers with average experience of 23 years and over 810 years of combined investment experience.
+Oaktree is a leader among global investment managers specializing in alternative investments, with \$120 billion in assets under management as of December 31, 2018.
+The firm emphasizes an opportunistic, value-oriented and risk-controlled approach to investments in credit, private equity, real assets and listed equities.
+The firm has over 950 employees and offices in 18 cities worldwide.